 The Fiber Guild does not meet regularly.
 However, former guild members currently organize the Tip of the Mitt Fiber Fair event each summer.

 From backyard fruit and nut growers to established orchardists, the climate of Northern Michigan is ideal for fruit production.
-The only requirement for membership is a desire to grow fruit trees.
+Members have previously connected on a desire to grow fruit trees.

 grafting and pruning workshops